 Think elaborate chandeliers, glass-colored walls, a giant Jiffy Lube sign, and a Pee Wee Herman painting.
-If this funky vibe isn’t enough of a draw, the menu here has a myriad of mouthwatering meals.
+If this funky vibe isn’t enough of a draw, the menu here has many mouthwatering meals.

-EnVie is a popular French bistro with an ever-changing menu full of European-inspired eats.
-The grub is gourmet and the beverages are bespoke.
+EnVie is a popular French bistro with an ever-changing menu of European-inspired eats.
+The grub is gourmet, and the beverages are bespoke.
 The dining experience feels exciting and familiar all at the same time.

-The Dirty Fries are some of the best around, try the Veggie ones which come with smoked gouda mornay, crispy brussel sprouts, blistered tomato, onion, mushroom, and goat cheese.
-The atmosphere features a modern flair with white walls, black table cloths, and exposed brick.
+The Dirty Fries are some of the best around.
+Try the Veggie ones, which come with smoked gouda mornay, crispy brussels sprouts, blistered tomato, onion, mushroom, and goat cheese.
+The atmosphere features a modern flair with white walls, black tablecloths, and exposed brick.

 Cask and Company